QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 Class members <small>(a.k.a. `static` members)</small> are attributes and methods that are shared across every instance.

-They are commonly used for constants attributes, utilities...
+They are commonly used for constant attributes, utilities...

 In UML, such members are **underlined** 🌵.
 </div><div>